-3.1 Any person who subscribes to and accepts the aims, objectives of the YEEP Project

-3.2 Any person who is a resident in ------ village, \\\\\ parish, \\\\\ sub county, Nebbi District.
+- 3.1 Any person who subscribes to and accepts the aims, objectives of the MIGRATION Project - 3.2 Any person who is a resident in village, parish, sub county, District.

-- 3.3 Age limit between the age of 15 and 30 years out of school. - 3.4 Any person who has fully paid Registration/membership fee. - 3.5 65 % of the membership should be female youth in each group
+- 3.3 Age limit between the age of years. - 3.4 Any person who has fully paid Registration/membership fee. - 3.5 65 % of the membership should be female beneficiaries in each group

-ARTICLE 4: MEMBRSHIP FEE AND CONTRIBUTION:
+ARTICLE 4: MEMBERSHIP FEE AND CONTRIBUTION: